NiklasRosenstein/pydoc-markdown/README.md

 - [ ] Expand and link cross-references (eg. `#SomeClass`)
 - [ ] Parse, format and link types listed in parameter/member/raise/return type
       docstrings (eg. `someattr (int): This is...`)
+- [ ] `pydocmd new` should not start a new MkDocs project, but a pydoc-markdown project :)

+## Building

+The `pydocmd` command is a wrapper around `mkdocs` and supports the same commands.
+It will simply autogenerate the documentation files and then invoke MkDocs.
+If you only want to run the auto-generation, simply use the `generate` subcommand.

+    $ pydocmd --help
+    usage: pydocmd [-h] {generate,build,gh-deploy,json,new,serve}

+    positional arguments:
+    {generate,build,gh-deploy,json,new,serve}

+    optional arguments:
+    -h, --help            show this help message and exit

 ## Configuration